meuniv/yamldoc/docs/lms.rst

 .. note:: the name of the output file is built from the <prefix> of the input file name provided in *config.yaml* under :code:`yamlfile: <prefix>.yaml` to which "_LMS_png.txt" is appended.

 Let's describe the process using an example.
-The example is similar to the one we used for the text-only option but in this case, we added some latex codes and also some formatting code.
+The example is similar to the one we used for the text-only option but in this case, we added some LaTeX and some formatting code.

 If the input is: